• Skip to primary navigation

 This vegan ice cream will keep for about 1 week in an airtight container, and the texture will be super firm.
 Let it soften slightly before scooping.

-Looking For More Greens?
+Looking For More Easy Desserts?

 As unofficial recipe testers, I love hearing how this chocolate banana ice cream turns out in your kitchen.
 Leave a comment and rating to share your results - whether it was love at first bite, surprisingly edible, or a full-blown disaster.
 Your feedback helps me fine-tune my instructions so each recipe works just as well for you as it does in my kitchen.